The School of Physics is part of the Faculty of Science. Units of study in this major are available at standard and advanced level.

 (ii) one Semester 2 Core Unit (PHYS3090/3990/3991); and

 (iii) 12 credit points of other non-overlapping senior Physics units from Table 1.

 To obtain Honours in Physics it is necessary to complete a fourth undergraduate year which is devoted to the study of Physics.
-Students may also undertake Honours course part-time over two years (in which case the research project must be completed in two consecutive semesters), and/or start mid-year.
+Students may also undertake Honours part time over two years (in which case the research project must be completed in two consecutive semesters), and/or start mid year.

 Contact and further information

 Physics Student Services